autoreduction/queue-processor/monitors/README.md

 9. Enter your fedID password into both boxes
 10. Click Start

-Note: The service will have to be restarted at the beginning of a new cycle to pick up the cycle number
+*Note: The same process applies to the archive monitor*